griptape-ai/griptape-docs/docs/skatepark/index.md

-Skatepark is a Python framework for creating AI workflow DAGs and pipelines.
-It augments transformer models with tools for accessing external APIs, such as searches, calculators, spreadsheets, docs, email, and many others.
-Our initial focus is on supporting large language models (LLMs) but we plan to expand framework's capabilities to cover text-to-anything functionality soon.
+Skatepark is a Python framework for creating workflow DAGs and pipelines that use large language models (LLMs) such as GPT, Claude, Titan, and Cohere.

 With Skatepark, you can accomplish the following:

 1. 🚰 Build sequential **AI pipelines** and sprawling **DAG workflows** for complex use cases.
-2. 🧰️ Augment LLMs with **chain of thought** capabilities and **external tools**, such as calculators, web search, spreadsheet editors, and API connectors.
+2. 🧰️ Augment LLMs with **chain of thought** capabilities and integrate **external tools**, such as calculators, web search, spreadsheet editors, and API connectors via [griptape-core](https://github.com/griptape-ai/griptape-core).
 3. 💾 Add **memory** to AI pipelines for context preservation and summarization.

-Please note that Skatepark is in early development.
-Its APIs and documentation are subject to change.
-For now, this README file is the most accurate source of documentation and examples.